A Soldier's Daughter Never Cries (film)

 A Soldier's Daughter Never Cries is a 1998 drama film directed by James Ivory from a screenplay he co-wrote with Ruth Prawer Jhabvala.
-It stars Kris Kristofferson, Barbara Hershey, Leelee Sobieski and Jesse Bradford.
+It stars Kris Kristofferson, Barbara Hershey, Leelee Sobieski, and Jesse Bradford.
 The film is a fictionalized account of the family life of writer James Jones and is based on Kaylie Jones' novel of the same name.

 Structured as a novel, the film is divided into three segments each named after a different protagonist.
-The plot follows an expatriate American family living in Paris during the 1960s and 1970s until their return and adjustment to life in New England, seen from the point of view of the daughter.
+The plot follows an expatriate American family living in Paris during the 1960s and 1970s until their return and adjustment to life in New England, seen from the daughter's point of view.

 Plot

 Bill Willis, a successful American novelist and World War II veteran, is living in Paris in the 1960s with his family.
-He is much loved by his free-spirited unpredictable wife Marcella.
-The couple, popular at the Paris cocktail party circuit, has a six-year-old daughter Channe (short for Charlotte Anne).
+He is much loved by his free-spirited, unpredictable wife Marcella.
+The couple, popular on the Paris cocktail-party circuit, has a six-year-old daughter, Channe (short for Charlotte Anne).
 Marcella yearns to have another child, but a series of miscarriages has made that difficult.
 However, the family circle expands when a six-year old French boy, Benoit, is brought to their home for adoption.
-The child's biological mother, a beautiful young single mother, has been unable to care for him and Benoit has been shipped through so many orphanages and foster homes that he initially does not unpack his suitcase.
+The child's biological mother, a beautiful young unmarried girl, has been unable to care for him, and he has been shipped through so many orphanages and foster homes that at first he hesitates to unpack his suitcase.
 Having feared rejection, the little boy is surprised by the love he receives in his new surroundings.
-After Benoit becomes acclimated to his new family, he asks that his name be changed to Billy after his adopted father.
+After Benoit becomes acclimated to his new family, he asks that his name be changed to Billy after his adoptive father.

-Billy's presence prompts the young Channe to turn to her protective Portuguese nanny, Candida.
-Initially jealous of her new brother, Channe quickly warms up to Billy inviting him to share her bed after he has wet his.
+Billy's presence prompts young Channe to turn to her protective Portuguese nanny Candida.
+Initially jealous of her new brother, Channe quickly warms to him, inviting him to share her bed after he wets his.
 Marcella physically confronts a stern teacher for the punitive measures she has taken against her son.
-Channe notices the culture clash at her bilingual school, the flirtatious circle of friends around her parents, the vulgarity of American children who come visit and an encounter with a budding French rapist who tries to seduce Channe with the help of large snails.
-(He insists that she take off her shirt and let them crawl on her skin.)
+Channe notices the culture clash at her bilingual school, the flirtatious circle of friends around her parents, the vulgarity of American children who visit, and an encounter with a French boy who tries to seduce Channe with the help of large snails; he insists that she take off her shirt and let them crawl on her skin.